openstack/nova/doc/source/devref/filter_scheduler.rst

 There are some standard filter classes to use (:mod:`nova.scheduler.filters`):

 * |AllHostsFilter| - frankly speaking, this filter does no operation.
-It returns all the available hosts after its work.
+It passes all the available hosts.
+* |ArchFilter| - filters hosts based on architecture.
+It passes hosts that can support the architecture specified in the instance properties.
 * |AvailabilityZoneFilter| - filters hosts by availability zone.
-It returns hosts with the same availability zone as the requested instance has in its properties.
+It passes hosts matching the availability zone specfied in the instance properties.
-* |ComputeFilter| - checks that the capabilities provided by the compute service satisfy the extra specifications, associated with the instance type.
-  It returns a list of hosts that can create instance type.
+* |ComputeCapabilityFilter| - checks that the capabilities provided by the host compute service satisfy any extra specifications associated with the instance type.
+It passes hosts that can create the specified instance type.
+* |ComputeFilter| - passes all hosts that are operational and enabled.
 * |CoreFilter| - filters based on CPU core utilization.
-It will approve host if it has sufficient number of CPU cores.
+It passes hosts with sufficient number of CPU cores.
 * |IsolatedHostsFilter| - filter based on "image_isolated" and "host_isolated"
   flags.
 * |JsonFilter| - allows simple JSON-based grammar for selecting hosts.
 * |RamFilter| - filters hosts by their RAM.
-So, it returns only the hosts with enough available RAM.
+Only hosts with sufficient RAM to host the instance are passed.
 * |SimpleCIDRAffinityFilter| - allows to put a new instance on a host within the same IP block.
 * |DifferentHostFilter| - allows to put the instance on a different host from a set of instances.
 * |SameHostFilter| - puts the instance on the same host as another instance in a set of of instances.
+* |RetryFilter| - filters hosts that have been attempted for scheduling.
+  Only passes hosts that have not been previously attempted.
+* |TrustedFilter| - filters hosts based on their trust.
+Only passes hosts that meet the trust requirements sepcified in the instance properties.
+* |TypeAffinityFilter| - Only passes hosts that are not already running an instance of the requested type.
+* |AggregateTypeAffinityFilter| - limits instance_type by aggregate.

 Now we can focus on these standard filter classes in details.
 I will pass the simplest ones, such as |AllHostsFilter|, |CoreFilter| and |RamFilter| are,